Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 Todd A. Slater - Olin Corp.

 There's no change in our outlook in synergies.
-The biggest revenue synergy what we talked about, the growth, 15% year-over-year growth, in the bleach business.
+The biggest revenue synergy that we talked about, the growth, 15% year-over-year growth, in the bleach business.
 That is really the largest revenue synergy that we have going on right now.

 Arun Viswanathan - RBC Capital Markets LLC